sanjita09/Django-Triple-DES/README.md

 # Django-Triple-DES
-A simple web page that compresses images using TRIPLE DES ALGORITHM
+A simple web page built using Django that encrypts and decrypts images using TRIPLE DES ALGORITHM

 The Triple DES algorithm uses three iterations of the common DES cipher.
 It receives a secret 168-bit key, which is divided into three 64-bit keys.
 The least significant
 (right-most) bit in each byte is a parity bit, and should be set so that there are always an odd number of 1s in every byte.
 These parity bits are ignored, so only the seven